Mexican Restaurant Freezer Salsa Recipe (+ Video)

 - Core tops of tomatoes and cut an “x” in the bottom of the skin.
 Place in boiling water for 2-3 minutes – immediately remove and place in an ice bath.
 Allow tomatoes to cool and (easily) take off skins.

-- Puree tomatoes in a blender to desired consistency.
+- Puree tomatoes in a blender to the desired consistency.
 Pour into a large stock pot.
+Add tomato paste, lime juice, and spices.

 - Cool to room temperature.
 Puree reserved red onion and cilantro in your blender and mix into salsa.
 Pour into quart-sized freezer bags (this recipe made roughly 8 cups of salsa for me).
 Freeze for up to 6 months or store in the fridge for up to a week.